August is Women’s Month in South Africa. In honour of this, Kristine Pearson shares her story of a special South African friendship.

 And then there was Feroza

 Feroza started by saying she’d been hiding in a white woman’s house from the security police for the past five months.
 She told how she had grown up in the Indian township of Lenasia, became an activist as a student, trained as a teacher, and had joined FEDSAW, the Federation of South African Women.
-I remember being transfixed as she told about her days in jail, being beaten by the security police, and her fear of dogs.
+I remember being transfixed as she told about her days in jail, being beaten by the cops and her fear of dogs.
 More than once she had been attacked by police dogs and had the scars to prove it.
 The ANC had sent her to Moscow during the winter for training.
 Secretly, she had made her way to Lusaka, Zambia to meet with the ANC leadership in exile.

 She was engaging, brave, passionate and very loud.
 Feroza had unruly long black wavy hair, wore dangling earrings and smoked Camel filters when no one was looking.
 I told my story of growing up in suburban California, of Gloria Steinem (whom they had never heard of) being my role model, travelling on my own around the world and emigrating to South Africa.
-Surely, they wondered where on earth the organisers found this woman who knew scant little about South Africa.
-My life seemed unconnected and purposeless in comparison.
+Surely, they wondered where on earth the organisers found this woman who knew embarrassingly little about South African politics.
+My life seemed disconnected and purposeless in comparison.
 I wondered what I stood for.
 I felt ashamed.
 We used all those tissues that weekend.
 It was an extraordinary once-in-a-lifetime experience – for me at least.
 We said our good-byes.
 This conference changed my life.
 It was my own personal rubicon.